-Estimate on post-harvest losses by Ministry of Food and Agriculture shows selected produce has generally declined albeit at a slower pace with artisanal fish recording the largest loss of 26.6 percent in 2018.
+Estimate on post-harvest losses by Ministry of Food and Agriculture for selected produce shows a decline albeit at a slower pace with artisanal fish recording the largest loss of 26.6 percent in 2018.
 With the exception of maize production which recorded a 0.2 percentage point increase in post-harvest losses between 2017 and 2018, the other selected crop produce generally stagnated over the same period.